 – to return to the market at a later time if its busy when you arrive.

-We are very carefully restarting the Market and we ask for your patience during this very usual time.
 Our priority is, of course, to take great care of the safety of our staff, traders and customers.
-We’re going to take this slow and steady Keep well and stay safe.
+Keep well and stay safe.

 Faversham Antiques Market Update:

-Please follow our social media for latest updates.
+Please keep an eye on our social media for updates.
 Click here for Faversham Market’s Facebook page.